Destin Water Taxi 2026 Rates, Stops and Everything You Need to Know

 The Destin Water Taxi does not go to Crab Island because it is illegal for any water taxi or boat shuttle to drop you off at Crab Island.
 The vessel that takes you to Crab Island must stay with you the entire time you are there in case of emergencies.

-For a complete guide to Crab Island, check out this post I wrote: Crab Island in Destin, Florida: 2023 Ultimate Visitors Guide
+For a complete guide to Crab Island, check out this post I wrote: Crab Island in Destin, Florida: 2026 Ultimate Visitor’s Guide

 Below is a 360 video I made recently of my ride on the Destin Water Taxi.
 You will feel like you are on the taxi with me if you watch in the YouTube app of your Virtual Reality Headset (subscribe to my YouTube channel first to make it easier to find on the headset).
 You can also watch on other devices and just move the screen to look around.